![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 ❦

-In addition, I've inserted a number of other local links: whatever links might be required to accommodate the author's own cross-references, as well as a few others for my own purposes.
-If in turn you have a website and would like to target a link to some specific passage of the text, please let me know: I'll be glad to insert a local link there as well.
+In addition, I've inserted a number of other local anchors: whatever links might be required to accommodate the author's own cross-references, as well as a few others for my own purposes.
+If in turn you have a website and would like to target a link to some specific passage of the text, please let me know: I'll be glad to insert a local anchor there as well.

-A number of odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic ‑‑> in the sourcecode, just to confirm that they were checked.
+A number of odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that they were checked.

-The icon I use to indicate this subsite is a slightly colorized version of the black-and‑white photograph of the Temple of Augusta and Livia at Vienne included in the illustrations at the end of the book.
+The icon I use to indicate this subsite is a slightly colorized version of the black-and‑white photograph of the Temple of Augustus and Livia at Vienne included in the illustrations.

 Images with borders lead to more information.